-Brandler London kitchen for one of our favourite repeat clients.
+A Brandler London kitchen of one of our favourite repeat clients.
 They opted for the a mixture of Raw and Native barn wood cladding which provides a satisfying composition of reclaimed wood.
 Our Cabinet makers spent a meticulous amount of time making the internal cabinetry.
 This was a long process starting with charring and sanding the wood cabinets, repeating this process followed oiling and sanding which is again repeat several times to get the desired affect.
 We applied a white hardwax oil to finish the cabinets and against the charred black wood have a beautiful affect in the grain of the wood.
 The handles we routed into the kitchen doors and kitchen drawer fronts, with acid etched and lacquered steel back plates.
 This creates and industrial kitchen in a contemporary design.

 Brandler London wardrobes are all unique pieces, and we truly enjoy the designing and fitting, using the highest quality materials and installing to exacting standards.
 All of our wardrobes are handmade by our team of master craftsmen in our London workshop.
 We can create any type, from small sliding wardrobes to large walk-in wardrobes.